Hybrid divide-and-conquer approach for tree search algorithms: Background

+The original PPSZ algorithm evaluates random assignments on random variable orders and is not immediately amenable for (quantum) backtracking.
+Here we introduce a backtracking version of PPSZ that offers the same runtime guarantees as recent PPSZ versions, while allowing for the benefits of backtracking on a quantum computer (i.e., heuristically pruning search).
+Algorithm~\ref{algorithm:dnc-ppsz} shows dncPPSZ, which is similar to DPLL with $s$-implication as reduction rule.
+It takes a fixed (random) variable order $\pi$ and prunes branches after $(\gamma_k+\varepsilon) n$ guesses have been performed.
+Since the expected number of guesses over all variable orders equals $\gamma_k n$ for $s$-implication~\cite{scheder-steinberger}, Markov's inequality tells us that, for any $\varepsilon > 0 \in \Theta(1)$, with constant probability we can find the satisfying with fewer than $(\gamma_k+\varepsilon) n$ guesses for a random~$\pi$.
+Hence we obtain \autoref{prop:ppsz-is-dnq} (see Appendix~\ref{proof:ppsz-is-dnq} for more detail and a proof).

+\begin{proposition} Executing dncPPSZ a constant number of times, using random variable orders $\pi$, is sufficient to decide satisfiability.
+The run-time of dncPPSZ is upper bounded by the run-time of the standard PPSZ algorithm. \end{proposition}

-\ \\ We highlight that the PPSZ algorithm involves two steps: the ``core'' of the algorithm which is the \emph{PPSZ tree search} performed by the dncPPSZ algorithm, which takes an ordered formula on input (i.e.~the variable ordering is fixed, by e.g. the natural ordering over the indices).
-However, the algorithm \emph{PPSZ-proper} also involves a loop involving the repetition of PPSZ tree search, where the ordering is randomized for each call.
+We highlight that the PPSZ algorithm involves two steps: the ``core'' of the algorithm which is the \emph{PPSZ tree search} performed by the dncPPSZ algorithm, which takes an ordered formula on input (i.e.~the variable ordering is fixed, by e.g. the natural ordering over the indices).
+And an outer loop that repeats the PPSZ tree search a constant number of times, randomizing the order for each call.
 This is critical in our subsequent analysis.